bbannier/spicy-course/src/bool_integers.md

 - `int8`, `int16`, `int32`, `int64`

 Integers are checked at both compile and runtime against overflows.
-They are either statically rejected or trigger runtime expections.
+They are either statically rejected or trigger runtime exceptions.

 Integer literals without sign like e.g., `4711` default to `uint64`; if a sign is given `int64` is used, e.g., `-47`, `+12`.